mgtz505/mgtz505/README.md

 - 👋  Hi, I’m Marcus Gutierrez
 - 👀  I’m interested in opportunities as a product manager!
-I have an insatiable desire to learn and am excited to employ my engineering skills alongside my accumulated expereince from four years working in finance.
+I have an insatiable desire to learn and am excited to use my engineering skills alongside my accumulated experience from four years working in finance.
 - 🌱  I’m currently learning React Native!
 Let's get mobile!
 - 📫  Connect with me on [Linkedin](https://www.linkedin.com/in/gutierrezmarcus/) or email me at gutierrez.marcusc@gmail.com